sudohainguyen/sudohainguyen.github.io/_posts/2023-11-20-change-data-capture.md

 ## Conclusion

-So we know that Change Data Capture pattern can tackle some of the problems as a framework to build a real-time data synchronization solution, which is a common requirement in many organizations, we also see a plenty of drawbacks as well.
+So we know that Change Data Capture pattern can tackle some of the problems as a framework to build a real-time data synchronization solution, which is a common requirement in many organizations, we also see plenty of drawbacks as well.

-Building distributed event-driven systems is always challenging, since Event Sourcing is a mature pattern and it is worth to consider as the first move.
+Building distributed event-driven systems is always challenging since Event Sourcing is a mature pattern and it is worth considering as the first move.
 Choose the right approach for your use case.

 ## Reference